mcpcpc/cs2040/README.md

 CS-2040 is an RP2040-based servo controller project for christmas tree display automation.
 The CS- prefix stands for "Chimney Sweep" as this project was primarily designed to articulate 3D figurines for a Mary Poppins themed ornament using low cost micro servos.
-The CS-2040 can support up to 18 consecutive

 In addition to articulating the figures, servo current load monitoring was also considered an important aspect of this project.
 Luckily, the board selected for this project includes built-in current-sense functionality and six addressable RGB LEDs, which allow active visualization of the connected load.

+Lastly, in order to add dramatic affect, RGB lighting was added using the built-in NeoPixel library.
+Individual LEDs can be programmed per sequenced motor and coded to reflect a desired color at a specified sequence step.

 ## Assembly

 ### Tools

 - USB-C to USB-C or appropriate USB-C adapter cable for programming and power
-- **Molex 0638171200** Right-angle wire stripper (or equivalent)

 ### Bill of Material